zth/rescript-relay/reason-relay-documentation/docs/subscriptions.md

 ## Subscriptions in Relay

 Subscriptions use a different network configuration than _queries_ and _mutations_.
 They use websocket to send and receive data from the server.
 We will need to configure the Relay environment by providing a `subscriptionFunction` when creating the Relay network.
 Relay will call this function every time we want to create a new subscription.
 We will also need to pick a subscription client.
 In this example we will be using [subscription-transport-ws](https://github.com/apollographql/subscriptions-transport-ws).
-Those are the minimal required bindings for our example to work, but they are tied to reason-relay itself, and would need to be adjusted in order to be used for other purposes.
+Those are the minimal required bindings for our example to work, but they are tied to rescript-relay itself, and would need to be adjusted in order to be used for other purposes.

 ```reason
 /* SubscriptionsTransportWs.res */